 - Compare the pros and cons of various lens- and corneal-based modalities, including presbyopic and toric IOLs

-The American Academy of Ophthalmology is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The American Academy of Ophthalmology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The American Academy of Ophthalmology designates this live activity for a maximum of 7 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Attendees registered as exhibitors, spouses and guests are not eligible for CME credits.

 Find more information about CME.